-Art
+Art and Play

 Public art, especially interactive art, is a cornerstone of previous recommendations for Brush Square.
 Art should be abundant throughout the site, including sculptures and installations both temporary and permanent.
-Art pieces thoughtfully contrast planting and paving design and provide community benefits such as shade, seating, storytelling, and wayfinding.
-Successful art pieces also welcome exploration by children, be attractive for photograph opportunities, and serve as identifiable brands for Brush Square and the City of Austin.
+Art pieces thoughtfully contrast planting and paving design and provide community benefits, such as shade, seating, storytelling, and wayfinding.
+Successful art pieces also welcome exploration and play by children, are attractive for photograph opportunities, and serve as identifiable brands for Brush Square and the City of Austin.